Mephies/TMTA20/README.md

 -   **UI Testing: Verification of UI elements' alignment, responsiveness, and consistency**
 -   **Cross-Browser Testing: Testing on Chrome, Firefox, Safari, and Edge**
 -   **Mobile Testing: Testing on iOS and Android devices**
--   **Security Testing: Basic security checks for user data protection**
+-   **Accessibility Testing: Basic accesibility features**

 **Tests Not in Scope:**

--   **Performance Testing: Not covered due to lack of suitable environment and tools**
--   **Accessibility Testing: Not specifically tested due to time constraints**
+-   **Performance Testing: Not specifically tested due to time constraints**
 -   **Load Testing: Out of scope for this phase**
+-   **Security Testing: Not covered due to lack of suitable environment and tools**

 **1.1.5 Risks Detected**